wultra/ssl-pinning-ios/README.md

   The "empty" validation result typically means that the `CertStore` should update the list of certificates immediately.
 Before you do this, you should check whether the requested common name is what's you're expecting.
-You can also set the list of expected common names in `CertStoreConfiguration` and treat all others as untrusted.
+To simplify this step, you can set the list of expected common names in the `CertStoreConfiguration` and treat all others as untrusted.

   For all situations, the right response on this situation is to always cancel the ongoing TLS handshake (e.g. report [.cancelAuthenticationChallenge](https://developer.apple.com/documentation/foundation/urlsession/authchallengedisposition)